How to Pack for a Beach Vacation in JUST a Carry On

 Important note: Make sure you check your resort’s dress code!
 This is especially important for the men you are traveling with, because many resorts require long pants and closed-toe shoes to enter the dinner restaurants.

-Pack: One outfit for every evening out, plus outfits needed to go to breakfast and lunch if applicable.
+One outfit for every evening out, plus outfits needed to go to breakfast and lunch if applicable.
 If you are planning on any off-resort activities or adventures, pack appropriately for those.

 What to Pack: Swimwear